Kenanfir/asset-management-game-dev-FE/README.md

 A modern Next.js frontend for managing game assets with version control, validation, and automated delivery workflows.

 > **⚠️ Development Status**: This is a frontend-only MVP with mock data.
-Backend integration and authentication are not yet implemented.
+Backend integration is currently in progress (API layer connected).

 ## 🎮 Features